NRBlonde/Dying-Light-Emended/README.md

 #

 ###
- ### This contains every language that Dying Light has and an extra.
+ ### This contains every language that Dying Light has and some extras.
 ###

 ## Languages